telerik/winforms-docs/installation-and-upgrades/download-product-files.md

 	>important If you are looking for a specific version, but it isn't listed, contact our sales team, and they will enable the version for download: [sales@telerik.com](mailto:sales@telerik.com)

+1. You can access the [latest internal builds]({%slug winforms/installation-deployment-and-distribution/latest-internal-builds%}).
+These are the distributions built automatically from our source repository and include all latest fixes (new features are usually not included).

 # See Also

 * [Latest Internal Builds]({%slug winforms/installation-deployment-and-distribution/latest-internal-builds%})